 - Command & Conquer: Red Alert 2 saw Lieutenant Zofia (Soviet counterpart to Lieutenant Eva): "Vinter in Moscow iz cold... but purrrhaps zis vinter vill be... different?"

 - Command & Conquer: Red Alert 3 and its Uprising expansion give us Lieutenant Dasha Fedorovich (pictured above), played by Bosnian-born Ivana Milicevic.

-- Zhanna, the Heavy Weapons Guy's younger sister in Team Fortress 2.
+- Zhanna, the Heavy Weapons Guy's younger sister in the Team Fortress 2 webcomics.
 Big Beautiful Woman?
 Check.
 Girlish Pigtails?
 Check.
-Hasn't seen a man in years due to her overprotective big brother trying to hide her, her mother, and other sisters from the KGB?
+Hasn't seen a man in years due to her overprotective big brother trying to hide her, her mother, and other sisters from the KGB, who's agents they've been secretly torturing as revenge for putting them in a gulag?
 Check.
 She tries seducing Scout, who eventually turns down losing his virginity for a chance with Miss Pauling, so she tries her luck with Soldier, who is walking around the house naked, double-fisting bear legs: